 The first UWC College, UWC Atlantic College, opened in 1962.
-Today there are fifteen UWC schools and colleges and UWC is represented in around 150 countries.
+Today there are seventeen UWC schools and colleges and UWC is represented in around 150 countries.
 More than 55,000 students from more than 180 countries have studied at UWC schools, colleges and programmes and there are more than 150 national committees.
 In the turbulent world of the 21st century, UWC’s aims and objectives are as relevant today as they were in 1962 – perhaps even more so.

 1962 - UWC Atlantic College opens in South Wales and was hailed by The Times as "the most exciting experiment in education since the Second World War."

 1967 - Lord Mountbatten becomes President of the organisation and the movement became 'United World Colleges'.